Shzaidi/stat6306introdatascience-1/CaseStudy2_Nov5.md

 Next, we visualize these skills using wordcloud after we categorize similar skills into a specific group using R regular expression technique, so we easily find out popular skills that lots of employers want.

-Finally, we could produce two wordcloud plots with only categorized as well as all skills listed ones.
-Although, we limited the number of skills by 30 on all skills plot, it can be an handy tool because it highlights the most commonly cited words in a text using a quick visualization.
+Finally, we could produce wordcloud showing popular skills that most employers want.
+It can be an handy tool because it highlights the most commonly cited words in a text using a quick visualization.

 ##Appendix